September 25, 2023

 Verbal and written communication skills are essential for articulating complex ideas, collaborating with stakeholders, and presenting findings to non-technical audiences.

-Data analysts are responsible for analyzing data and providing meaningful insights that drive business decisions.
+Data analysts are responsible for analysing data and providing meaningful insights that drive business decisions.
 However, if they're unable to effectively communicate their findings and recommendations, their efforts may go unnoticed or misunderstood.

 Strong communication skills enable data analysts to convey the significance of their analyses and help stakeholders understand the implications and potential benefits of the insights provided.